sserver224/XInput-Bass-Vibrator/README.md

 The audio splitting program must be running for the program to work.

+If the controller(s) do not vibrate, see if the vibration meter (to the left of the intensity slider) is showing anything.
+If it is not bouncing around or is very low in value, check if your audio splitting program is running.
+If it is, try using your media player's equalizer (if using VLC or another Windows media player), an equalizer browser extension (if playing games or music or watching videos online), or [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) + [Peace](https://sourceforge.net/projects/peace-equalizer-apo-extension/) (any other case or if none of these work) to boost the bass.

 If there is latency in the vibrations when using wired headphones/speakers, try playing audio through a Bluetooth audio device to "lag" the sound a bit so it syncs up with the vibrations.

 OBS (with necessary plugins): https://drive.google.com/file/d/1II3nyKbAy5YOEfShlgLsGeU040QMhkKW/view?usp=sharing